triforce/minos/README.md

 A simple hobby operating system based on a monolithic kernel design written purely in assembly language.

-Boots from a pre built disk image with planned support for GRUB multiboot.
+Legacy boots from a pre-built disk image with planned support for GRUB multiboot.

 Current image size: 14KB